Givenness

-In linguistics, givenness is a phenomenon in which a speaker assumes that contextual information of a topic of discourse is already known to the listener.
-The speaker thus considers it unnecessary to supply further contextual information through an expression's linguistic properties, its syntactic form or position, or its patterns of stress and intonation.
-Givenness involves contextual information in a discourse that is given, or assumed to be known, by the addressee in the moment of utterance.
-Therefore, a given expression must be known from prior discourse.
+In linguistics, givenness is the degree to which a speaker assumes certain contextual information of a topic of discourse is already known to the listener.
+The speaker thus considers it unnecessary to provide further contextual information through an expression's linguistic properties (e.g. its syntactic form or position, or its patterns of stress and intonation).
+A given contextual information in a discourse is assumed to be known by the addressee in the moment of utterance, therefore a given expression must be known from prior discourse.

 Givenness is marked by the absence of emphasis or detailed explanations.
-For example, when informing a close friend of having taken a long-considered action, an English speaker might simply say, "I did it!"
+For example, when informing a close friend of having taken a long-considered action, one might simply say "I did it!"
 The givenness of the action which "it" refers to results from previously discussing the action.
 In that utterance, the stress would not fall on "it," but on "did."
 This example may be contrasted when the nature of the action is new information, such as "I did a cartwheel!"
 In this case, the object of did— the noun cartwheel— will receive the emphasis.